lcmen/lcmen.github.io/_posts/2023-09-28-pattern-matching-with-ruby.md

 success # true
 ```

-In this example, we create a hash called `result` and use the `=>` operator to match it against the hash with `success` key, and extracting value under that key.
+If we only need to extract some value from the data structure, we can use `=>` operator to avoid lengthy and verbose `case` / `in` construction.

 ## Matching multiple patterns

-You can match against multiple patterns within a single block by using the `|` operator:
+You can also match against multiple patterns within a single block by using the `|` operator:

 ```ruby
 # assuming api.get might return hashes in one of the following schemas: